damien-meere/frontend-milestone/README.md

 the back-end of the site.
 Rather than a notification that a company representative will be in contact, that input will be validated, and stored within the back-end database, and reflected in the course availability progress bars.

+Improved validation of all user inputs is required.
+For example, at the moment, on submisson of the form within the 'Get In Touch' button, the user is presented with the submission modal to say a rep will be in contact, regardless of input.
+As yet, there is no validation of the inputted information, or checks as to whether information is inputted at all.
+In future, all input from users will need to be effectively validated to ensure clean information makes it to the site backend database.
+This includes the effecive checking of emails to ensure they are valid.

 ## Testing
 The site user-story outcomes achieved the originally intended outcomes, in providing them with a view to the training capabilities of 'Eolas', and specifically illustrating the programmes delivered.
 Within each section (Technical, Professional/Organisational and Personal/Soft-Skills), the user is presented with a breakdown of all available programmes.
 On clicking the requisite course button, the user